Make a Donation Here

 Two years ago we proudly announced the Roger Nixon Living Music Initiative (RNLMI), created by his five children in honor of the eminent composer who was SFCA’s first Composer-In-Residence.
 The Initiative is designed to significantly advance our commitment to new choral music by doubling funding for SFCA’s composer-focused programs–our New Voices Project for composers under age 30, the Composers’ Invitational, the Composers-In-Residence and Not-in-Residence programs, and the production of new recordings.

 This season, our 30th, we announce a new composer-focused program, “SFCA+1″, designed to expand the repertoire for chamber choir and a single instrument.
 Astounding jazz violinist, Grammy-winning Mads Tolling, will be our inaugural SFCA+1 guest artist.

 We couldn’t have imagined a more significant development as we build on the accomplishments of the last three years:

 - Winning the 2012 national ASCAP/Chorus America Award for Adventurous Programming

 - Releasing With Strings Attached, our recording with The Alexander String Quartet, favorably reviewed by Fanfare Magazine

-Won’t you please help usher in this new period of artistic outreach through your generous donation this season?
+Won’t you please help celebrate our 30th anniversary season through your generous donation this season?